BirdeeHub/birdeevim/README.md

 https://github.com/Quoteme/neovim-flake/tree/master

+## Attention: This repo is unfinished

-Unfortunately, customRC only takes vimscript.
+customRC only takes vimscript.
 The solution?
-Include my Lua as a plugin.
+Include my Lua config as a plugin.
-Unfortunately, I did it incompletely.
-I can only include the 1 file in birdeeLua.

 I could use some help.
 I am new to nix.
 I had an okish neovim config.
 I want to make it in nix so I can use it anywhere and not worry about